Brad Williams (puppeteer): Career

 Williams grew up watching the Kukla, Fran and Ollie show and, after working with its creator Burr Tillstrom on the 25 year retrospective show, he enrolled at University of Connecticut and gained a Master of Fine Arts degree in puppet arts.

 Williams co-founded Pandemonium Puppet Companyin Storrs, Connecticut.
 He was hired by Warner Communications creating and performing characters for the children's television program Pinwheel.
 He was the main actor of the television program Hocus Focus and also appears on the show credits as a graphic artist.
 He has also been described as a master calligrapher and logo designer, having created the logo for the 1989 Puppeteers of America Festival.
 He toured extensively with live puppet shows – often with his personal hand and rod puppet Zabar, an extraterrestrial found wandering the streets of the Upper West Side.

 Death

-Williams was involved in an automobite accident on October 17, 1993, in Grand Rapids, Michigan.
+Williams was involved in an automobile accident on October 17, 1993, in Grand Rapids, Michigan.
 He was rushed to Butterworth Hospital, where he later died due to complications from his injuries, aged 42.
 He is survived by his mother, his sister Lorma Williams Freestone, his brother-in-law Kenneth Dale Freestone, and his nieces and nephews Aubrey Freestone Garcia and her husband, Manny Garcia; Cody Scott Freestone and his wife, Amber Emery, and Robert Schrader and Wayne Schrader.
 Williams' father died at his home on July 11, 2011 at the age of 89.